 Issue Implications Sign-off Impact on Corporate Priorities We do not expect the recommendations will by themselves materially affect achievement of corporate priorities.
 However, the Council's policy on charging has been developed to support corporate priorities as set out in the strategic plan and the proposals within the report have been made with reference to this.
-Head of Finance Cross Cutting Objectives The report recommendations support the achievement of the cross cutting objectives by ensuring that costs of service delivery are recovered where possible, which enables services which support these objectives to be sustained.
-Head of Finance Risk Management This is covered within section 5 of the report.
-Head of Finance Financial Financial implications are set out in the body of the report.
-If agreed, this income will be incorporated into the Council's medium term financial strategy for 2021-22 onwards.
-Head of Finance Staffing The recommendations do not have any staffing implications.
-Head of Finance Legal Acting on the recommendations is within the Council's powers as set out within the Local Government Act 2003 and the Localism Act 2011.
+Ellie Dunnet, Head of Finance Cross Cutting Objectives The report recommendations support the achievement of the cross cutting objectives by ensuring that costs of service delivery are recovered where possible, which enables services which support these objectives to be sustained.
+Ellie Dunnet, Head of Finance Risk Management This is covered within section 5 of the report.
+Ellie Dunnet, Head of Finance Financial Financial implications are set out in the body of the report.
+If agreed, this income will be incorporated into the Council's medium term financial strategy for 2022-23 onwards.
+Ellie Dunnet, Head of Finance Staffing The recommendations do not have any staffing implications.
+Ellie Dunnet, Head of Finance Legal Acting on the recommendations is within the Council's powers as set out within the Local Government Act 2003 and the Localism Act 2011.
 Section 93 of the Local Government Act 2003 permits best value authorities to charge for discretionary services provided the authority has the power to provide that service and the recipient agrees to take it up on those terms.
-The authority has a duty to ensure that taking one financial year with another, income does Interim Team Leader Contentious and Corporate Governance not exceed the costs of providing the service.
+The authority has a duty to ensure that taking one financial year with another, income does Robin Harris Interim Team Leader Contentious and Corporate Governance not exceed the costs of providing the service.
 A number of fees and charges for Council services are set on a cost recovery basis only, with trading accounts used to ensure that the cost of service is clearly related to the charge made.
 In other cases, the fee is set by statute and the Council must charge the statutory fee.
-In both cases the proposals in this report meet the Council's legal obligations. • Where a customer defaults on the fee or charge for a service, the fee or charge must be defendable, in order to recover it through legal action.
+In both cases the proposals in this report meet the Council's legal obligations. • Where a customer defaults on the fee or charge must be defendable, in order to recover it through legal action.
 Adherence to the MBC Charging Policy on setting fees and charges provides some assurance that appropriate factors have been considered in setting such fees and charges.
 Privacy and Data Protection The recommendations do not have any privacy or data protection implications.
 Policy and Information Team Equalities The recommendations do not propose a change in service therefore will not require an equalities impact assessment.
-Head of Finance Public Health The recommendations do not have any public health implications.
-Head of Finance Crime and Disorder The recommendations do not have any public health implications.
-Head of Finance Procurement The recommendations do not have any procurement implications.
-Head of Finance Biodiversity and Climate Change The implications of this report on biodiversity and climate change have been considered and are; • There are no implications on biodiversity and climate change.
-Head of Finance
+Equalities and Communities Officer Public Health The recommendations do not have any public health implications.
+Ellie Dunnet, Head of Finance Crime and Disorder The recommendations do not have any public health implications.
+Ellie Dunnet, Head of Finance Procurement The recommendations do not have any procurement implications.
+Ellie Dunnet, Head of Finance Biodiversity and Climate Change There are no direct implications on biodiversity and climate change.
+Biodiversity and Climate Change Manager